CelanMatjaz/go_utils/pkg/validate/README.md

 ## Validation utils

-Utility for validating string fields on structs using reflection and returning readable errors.
+Utility for validating string fields on structs, using reflection, which return readable errors.

 ### Validation features